wombleton/gitlaw-nz/acts/C/Co-operative Companies Act 1996.md

     (4) The directors who vote in favour of the surrender must sign a certificate stating that, in their opinion, the company will immediately after the surrender, satisfy the solvency test and the grounds for that opinion.

-    (5) If, after the passing of the resolution and before the shares are surrendered, the board ceases to be satisfied on reasonable grounds that the company will, immediately after the surrender, satisfy the solvency test, any surrender of the shares is to be treated as a distribution that is deemed not to have been authorised and the provisions of subsections (3) and (5) of [section 56][79] of the Companies Act 1993 shall apply with such modifications as may be necessary.
+    (5) If, after the passing of the resolution and before the shares are surrendered, the board ceases to be satisfied on reasonable grounds that the company will, immediately after the surrender, satisfy the solvency test, any surrender of the shares is to be treated as a distribution that is deemed not to have been authorised and the provisions of subsections (3) and (5) of [section 56][80] of the Companies Act 1993 shall apply with such modifications as may be necessary.

-    (6) Every director who fails to comply with subsection (4) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (6) Every director who fails to comply with subsection (4) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 18(6): amended, on 1 July 2013, by [section 413][76] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 19 Application of Companies Act 1993 to surrender of shares

-*   (1) [Section 52(4)][80] of the Companies Act 1993 shall apply to a surrender under this Act of shares having a nominal value.
+*   (1) [Section 52(4)][81] of the Companies Act 1993 shall apply to a surrender under this Act of shares having a nominal value.

-    (2) [Section 56][79] of the Companies Act 1993 shall apply, with such modifications as may be necessary, to the surrender under this Act of shares having a nominal value as if the surrender were a distribution.
+    (2) [Section 56][80] of the Companies Act 1993 shall apply, with such modifications as may be necessary, to the surrender under this Act of shares having a nominal value as if the surrender were a distribution.

-    (3) Nothing in [sections 58 to 67][81] and [68 to 75][82] of the Companies Act 1993 (which relate to the acquisition by a company of its own shares) applies to the surrender under this Act of shares having a nominal value.
+    (3) Nothing in [sections 58 to 67][82] and [68 to 75][83] of the Companies Act 1993 (which relate to the acquisition by a company of its own shares) applies to the surrender under this Act of shares having a nominal value.

 ##### 20 Surrender of shares at option of shareholder